kevbrain/apicastsix/doc/openshift-guide.md

 APIcast v2 gateway has a number of parameters that can enable/disable different features or change the behavior.
 This parameters are defined in the OpenShift template, you can find the complete list in the template YAML file.
 The template parameters are mapped to environment variables that will be set for each running pod.

-You can specify the values for the parameters when creating a new application with `oc new-app` command using the `-p | -- param` argument, for example:
+You can specify the values for the parameters when creating a new application with `oc new-app` command using the `-p | --param` argument, for example:

-<pre><code>oc new-app -f https://github.com/3scale/apicast/releases/download/v2.0.0-rc1/openshift-template.yml -p APICAST_LOG_LEVEL=debug</code></pre>
+<pre><code>oc new-app -f https://raw.githubusercontent.com/3scale/apicast/v2/openshift/apicast-template.yml -p APICAST_LOG_LEVEL=debug</code></pre>

 In order to change the parameters for an existing application, you can modify the environment variables values.
 Go to **Applications > Deployments > threescalegw** and select the _Environment_ tab.